Some lucky people seem to have a magic touch when it comes to persuading people.

 You don’t know whether you like a certain food unless you take the bite.

-In every aspect of the life, people love to be lead by courageous people.
+In every aspect of the life, people want to be lead by courageous people.

 The people we admire are usually the people who know what they want and have the confidence to get it.